chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 This "Clump" (the `pending_payment` document) acts as a single source of truth.
 The payment processor (Stripe) and the fulfillment provider (Gelato) both read from this frozen record.
 This ensures that **what the user agrees to pay is exactly what is charged**, and **what the user sees on screen is exactly what is printed**, eliminating "bait-and-switch" bugs entirely.

-### 5.3 The "Architecture Tax": Dual-Asset Manufacturing
+### 5.3 The "Architecture Tax": Multi-Asset Manufacturing

-We made a deliberate choice to pay an "Architecture Tax" to improve the user experience.
-Instead of generating a single image file to serve both the user and the printer, we implemented a **Dual-Asset Pipeline**.
+We made a deliberate choice to pay an "Architecture Tax" to separate manufacturing needs from user delight.
+This resulted in a sophisticated Multi-Asset Pipeline:

-- **The Blueprint (For the Machine):** We generate a raw, 300 DPI, full-bleed CMYK-compatible PNG with square corners.
-This file is ugly to look at but perfect for Gelato’s cutting machines, ensuring no white edges appear on the final card.
+- **The Blueprint (For the Machine):** We generate a raw, 300 DPI, full-bleed CMYK-compatible PNG (1275x1650px).
+For standard orders, this is the final asset.

-- **The Preview (For the Human):** We simultaneously generate a cropped, RGB-optimized PNG with rounded corners that mimics the physical die-cut card.
+- **The Foil Sandwich (For Premium):** When a user selects a metallic finish, the system forks.
+It generates an Ink Base (Art + Text on White) and a distinct Foil Mask (Black Footer + White Knockout Text).
+These are uploaded separately and dynamically injected into the manufacturing payload.

-By separating these concerns in `imageService.ts`, we ensure the customer sees a beautiful "product shot" in their email, while the manufacturer gets a technically perfect file.
-This reduces print errors and increases customer trust.
+- **The Digital Artifact (For the Human):** We strictly reject sending the "Factory Blueprint" to the user.
+Instead, we electronically "guillotine" the 40px bleed area and apply simulated "Horizon Gradients" to the digital file.
+This ensures the user downloads a clean, edge-to-edge digital keepsake that looks exactly like the finished physical object, not a schematic with ugly white margins.

 ### 5.4 Privacy by Design: The Janitor Protocol